Stand Up Paddle Boarding (SUP) Safari at the Basin Campground Ku-ring-gai Chase National Park

 Click on the available dates above to book online.
 Private tours available by request.
 If you have any questions please email email@example.com or call 0415 121 648

 We also have a 3 hour Pittwater SUP Safari, which is a more high energy paddle board tour into Pittwater for experienced paddlers.
 Group of 3 or more can explore Pittwater on a long paddle, we have many routes we can paddle depending on the wind conditions.
+If you also want to camp at the Basin why not try our hassle free deluxe campsite set up service, we make camping in nature easy for you.

 What to bring: